 2025-D Native American Sacagawea Dollar Value

 Standard uncirculated Denver Mint specimens typically trade in the $3 to $8 range depending on surface preservation and strike characteristics.
-Well-struck examples with full design details and minimal contact marks command premiums within this range.
+Well-struck examples with full design details and absolutely no carbon spotting on the golden surface command the top end of this range.

 2025-D Native American Sacagawea Dollar Price/Grade Chart